 Professional Language

-- Avoid emotional or negative language
+- Avoid using emotional or really negative language

-- Skip industry jargon or complex terminology
+- Skip industry jargon or any super complex terminology

 Timing Considerations

-- Hand-deliver to your immediate supervisor
+- If you can, hand-deliver it to your immediate supervisor in person

-- Allow time for a face-to-face discussion
+- Make sure you leave enough time for a real face-to-face discussion about it

 Quality Check

-- Ask a trusted friend to review
+- Ask a trusted friend to read it and give you their honest thoughts

 Format Guidelines

-- Use standard business letter formatting
+- Use standard business letter formatting, like you would for any formal letter

-- Include proper spacing between paragraphs
+- Make sure there’s proper spacing between paragraphs so it’s not all squished together

 Resources for Finding More Templates Online